-Thomas has over ten years of experience as a developer on the Apple platform.
+Thomas has over fifteen years of experience as a developer on the Apple platform.
 He manages product and software development at Factorial and is responsible for Wingnut TV, ClipTouch Server, as well as for several Film and TV integration projects here in New Zealand, and internationally.

 Tim graduated in Chemical and Process Engineering before switching to a career in IT.

-Tim has more than ten years experience in the IT industry.
+Tim has more than fifteen years experience in the IT industry.
 Tim has a passion for designing and optimising rich media pipelines and their associated infrastructure.
 He has architected and delivered large and complex projects in the broadcast, and feature-film post-production sectors.

 Andrew has been immersed in the world of computers and development from an early age.

 Andrew has more than ten years of experience in the IT industry, and brings a large base of multi-platform knowledge and expertise.
 He manages all scripting and web technologies, and contributes as a co-developer to Factorial's native iOS and macOS app development.